- TrendKite Platform

 Setting up an Earned Media “Competitive Analysis” Dashboard

-To create an Earned Media dashboard, simply apply the “Press Release” filter to any dashboard to remove all paid coverage.
+To create an Earned Media dashboard, simply apply the “Press Release” filter to any dashboard to remove all wire/press release coverage.

 To apply this filter, go to: Edit » Edit Dashboard » Content Filters.